devtut/generate/docs/python/string-representations-of-class-instances-str-and-repr-methods.md

 ### Summary

-In order for you to empower your class instances to &quot;show themselves&quot; in user-friendly ways, you'll want to consider implementing at least your class's `__repr__` method.
+In order for you to empower your class instances to =show themselves= in user-friendly ways, you'll want to consider implementing at least your class's `__repr__` method.
 If memory serves, during a talk Raymond Hettinger said that ensuring classes implement `__repr__` is one of the first things he looks for while doing Python code reviews, and by now it should be clear why.
 The amount of information you **could** have added to debugging statements, crash reports, or log files with a simple method is overwhelming when compared to the paltry, and often less-than-helpful (type, id) information that is given by default.

 If you want **different** representations for when, for example, inside a container, you'll want to implement both `__repr__` and `__str__` methods.
 (More on how you might use these two methods differently below).